What Is a Stye?

 - You can't see well.

-- Your eyelid swells, turns very red, and won't open completely.
+- Your eyelid swells, turns very red, and won't open all the way.

-If the stye won't go away on its own or if you have trouble seeing, your doctor may give you an antibiotic cream or drain the stye after numbing the area around it.
+If the stye won't go away on its own or if you have trouble seeing, your doctor may give you an antibiotic cream to put on it.
+They might also do surgery to drain the stye.

 An infected stye might have bacteria in the pus, but they aren’t contagious.

 Some simple changes can help you keep from getting styes.

 - Wash off makeup before bed every night so it doesn’t clog your oil glands.

 - Wash your eyelids every couple of days with watered-down baby shampoo on a washcloth, or use an over-the-counter lid scrub.